What is Economics A level about?

 Who will teach me?

 Simon Harrison (BA) has been Head of Department since 1998.
 He graduated in PPE from University College, Oxford in 1988 and has worked at d'Overbroeck's since.
-Simon is a senior examiner for WJEC Economics and has been involved in the development of the new specification.
+Simon is the Principal Examiner for WJEC AS Economics and is involved in the development of the new specification.

 Matthew Graham graduated in Economics from Loughborough in 2009.
 He brings a strong understanding of contemporary developments in economic theory with a drive and determination to make the subject understood.
 Lessons are always varied, informative and engaging.